Prince Andrew and Sarah Ferguson may no longer be married, but the pair still enjoy a close bond.

 Princess Eugenie’s first day of school, 2001

 Sarah and Prince Andrew joined forces on this day, as they posed for pictures alongside their youngest daughter Princess Eugenie, ahead of her first day at school.
 Eugenie was heading off for her first day at independent prep St. George’s School in Windsor – with her proud as punch parents by her side.
-Lady Louise Windsor, daughter of the Earl of Wessex, currently attends the school.
+Lady Louise Windsor, daughter of the Earl and Countess of Wessex, currently attends the school.

 At an event at the Tower of London, 2002